esheldon/nsim/config/README.txt

         m: -1.78503467e-03 +/- 2.20794886e-03
         c: 5.36273768e-05 +/- 4.43028302e-05

+        no detected m yet really, but some additive

         - now trying with find center
         - run-emnbr04-fc01

+            R: [0.25843068 0.25833722]
+            errors are 3 sigma
+            m: -1.81408918e-02 +/- 3.93387849e-03
+            c: -3.22056098e-04 +/- 7.87979066e-05

+        - same but using a field with no central as noise field errors are 3 sigma
+        - run-emnbr04-fc01
+            m: -1.92668575e-02 +/- 3.42422443e-03
+            c: -2.71789356e-04 +/- 6.85774622e-05

+        worse than the admom, and additive is in different direction.
+Maybe because now not metacaling the centroiding

+        - ideas
+            - recentroid each time, but then might as well do admom right?
+            - trim image around found center and use canonical center? maybe some moment effects occur when not at canonical center?
+            - odd vs even?
+            - try noise field generated from no-cen version of sim? why didn't subtracting those moments help, because I wasn't doing fixnoise?

+        - run-emnbr04-fc03
+            - trim image to put the object near canonical center, to avoid the object moving around as much after shearing and producing too high of a response.
+Then still use canonical center in new image as a test (we can try using the best center later after verify nothing breaks)

 - exploring PSF s/n